Power architectures: a direct approach is more efficient

 With so many OEMs basing their competitive advantage on the efficiency of their solutions, delivering these challenging and sometimes conflicting goals is directly coupled to business success.
 Over the years, in a bid to deliver higher efficiency and lower cost, the power electronics industry has developed and uses multiple architectures.

 There are several key areas in which direct conversion delivers benefits – improved conversion efficiency, lower loss power distribution, board space savings and compliance with the Open Rack V2.0 standard.
-In this technical article, Flex will focus on efficiency and look at the current state-of-the-art power architectures as well as a new organisation that promises to deliver greater choice and flexibility to the OEMs that rely on efficient and freely available power solutions.
+In this technical article, Flex will focus on efficiency and look at the current state-of-the-art power architectures as well as a new organization that promises to deliver greater choice and flexibility to the OEMs that rely on efficient and freely available power solutions.

 Many years ago life was far simpler for designers, with most semiconductors requiring a single 5V supply.
 At that time, all that was required from a power supply was a reliable and fairly clean 5V rail that could be delivered to all of the devices in the system.
 The most common architecture was a single central power supply unit (PSU) or, in systems requiring high reliability, possibly a redundant PSU arrangement.